Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification: Evaluation

 \subsection{RQ4: How Does External Information Affect \tool's Performance?}

-Recall that \tool has the ability to use external progress from another tool or a human.
-As a proxy for external progress, we created two oracles that provide partial proof information.
-For each theorem, the \emph{perfect premises} oracle (PerfPrems) knows the set of lemmas already proven in the project that the human-written proof for this theorem uses.
-Meanwhile, the \emph{perfect decomposition} oracle (PerfDecomp) knows the set of subgoals the human-written proof proves.
-Specifically, PerfDecomp provides a decomposing prefix (recall Section~\ref{sec:error-localization}) from the human-written proof, helping \tool break the theorem into subgoals.
-Using the PerfPrems oracle is equivalent to asking a human (or a tool) ``What lemmas are relevant to proving this theorem?'' and using the PerfDecomp oracle is equivalent to asking ``How would you break down this theorem into smaller goals?''
+\looseness-1 \tool can use external information from another tool or a human.
+We created two oracles to provide such information (via the ``API access points'' in Figure~\ref{fig:high-level-flowchart}).
+For each theorem, the \emph{perfect premises} oracle (PerfPrems) knows which proven lemmas the human-written proof uses (\eg, with ``rewrite'' as described in Section~\ref{sec:Coq background}).
+These are provided in addition to existing context in the \lstinline{[OTHER PROVEN THEOREMS]} section of the prompt in Section~\ref{sec:prompt}.
+The \emph{perfect decomposition} oracle (PerfDecomp) provides a decomposing prefix (recall Section~\ref{sec:error-localization}) from the human-written proof, breaking the theorem into subgoals for recursive calls.
+Using the PerfPrems oracle is equivalent to asking ``What lemmas are relevant to proving this theorem?'' and using the PerfDecomp oracle is equivalent to asking ``How would you break down this theorem into smaller goals?''